enitama/DotNetInstallerForDotNetInstallers/README.md

 This is a set of utilities for installers written in .NET, to let you, yes, install .NET.

+**WARNING:** At time of writing, this has been *completely untested*.
+This package is being uploaded to NuGet for *testing purposes only*.

 ## Install

 Coming soon... this is being extracted out of another project of mine...